howardwu/awesome-aleo/README.md

 ## Announcements & News

-- [Week In Aleo News - Telegram](https://t.me/aleoweeklynews) (Unofficial) This Week in Aleo
+- [Week In Aleo News - Telegram](https://t.me/aleoweeklynews) - (Unofficial) This Week in Aleo
-- [This Week in Aleo](https://www.weekinaleonews.com/) The unofficial newsletter for Aleo developer updates
+- [This Week in Aleo](https://www.weekinaleonews.com/) - An unofficial newsletter for Aleo developer updates

 ## Tutorials & Talks